wolframkriesing/site-stitcher/content/tidbits.md

 ...
 ```

-## April 21, 2020
+## Upgrade npm package to latest version

-`npm install <package>@latest` to update to the latest version of a package,
+Run `npm install <package>@latest` to update to the latest version of a package,
-no matter the minor, major version, it always goes to the latest
+no matter the minor, major version, it always goes to the latest.

+##  Diff of the files in two directories

 `diff --recursive <dir1> <dir2>` to diff the files and their contents in two directories
 I just needed to do some golden master tests after updating a dependency

+## MacOS screenshot of the current window only

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">
     MacOS: Woa, I didn&#39;t know you can take screenshots of windows with transparent backround